tariqchoucair/newsvoice/README.md

 rows = newsvoice.extract_document("a1", article_text, nlp)
 ```

-Returns a list of dictionaries rather than a table — useful for checking a
+The individual run returns a list of dictionaries rather than a table, it is useful for checking a
 single case or building your own loop.

-## What it extracts
+## What newsvoice extracts

-Given this:
+Given a news text, for example:

 > Opposition Leader Peter Dutton has declared the plan would cost "a fraction"
 > of Labor's.
 "Today we announce seven sites," Mr Dutton told reporters.